techjw/demo-gitops-quarkus/README.md

 ### Deployment

-Run the following command to create the ArgoCD Application, which will deploy the application:
+Run the following command (using your branched file version) to create the ArgoCD Application, which will deploy the application:

 **For Production**

 ```
-oc apply -f ./k8s/arogcd-app-prod.yaml
+oc apply -f ./k8s/argocd-app-prod.yaml
 ```

 **For QA**

 ```
-oc apply -f ./k8s/arogcd-app-qa.yaml
+oc apply -f ./k8s/argocd-app-qa.yaml
 ```